Favoriser l’excellence

 How does sustainable finance fit into training & education?

 In order to accelerate the banking sector's transition towards sustainability, finance and sustainable development must be integrated into professional, continuing and academic education.
-Yves Mirabaud, President of the GFC, explains in "Le Temps" that this is a sine qua non condition for the Geneva financial centre to remain equal to the challenges and expectations of its clients in this area.
+This is a sine qua non condition for the Geneva financial centre to remain equal to the challenges and expectations of its clients in this area.

 Geneva already benefits from a remarkable offer.
-In connection with apprenticeship, a major reform will come into force in the summer of 2023.
-The new basic commercial training will better integrate the key topic of sustainable development.
+In connection with apprenticeship, a major reform came into force in August 2023.
+The new basic commercial training better integrates the key topic of sustainable development.

 In the area of continuing education, the Haute école de gestion de Genève (HEG), in partnership with SSF, and the Institut Supérieur de Formation Bancaire (ISFB) offer certified continuing education courses in sustainable finance.
-In the field of wealth management, the SAQ CWMA certification, which was introduced in 2017 and represents the benchmark in the industry, will strengthen the sustainability requirements from 2022.
+In the field of wealth management, the SAQ CWMA certification, which was introduced in 2017 and represents the benchmark in the industry, has strengthened the sustainability requirements since 2022.

 Academic education is not immune to the green wave.
 In Geneva, the University is committed to this movement with several "Certificate of advanced studies (CAS)" and Masters dedicated to sustainable finance.
-Finally, the Graduate Institute also aims to train specialists in sustainable finance through the "Certificate of advanced studies (CAS) SDG investing" as well as the launch in autumn 2022 of a Master in sustainable finance.
+Finally, the Graduate Institute also aims to train specialists in sustainable finance through a Master in sustainable finance.

 Geneva Financial Center